🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

-Single-unit upscale modern American, 5,200 sf, 78 seats, $165 average ticket, 40 staff, Mixed Beverage Restaurant license, premium wine program.
-A kitchen fire during peak federal fiscal-year-end dinner trade, triggered by ventilation hood failure, drove a 60-day closure.
+Single-unit upscale modern American, 5,200 sf, 78 seats, $165 average ticket, 40 staff, Mixed Beverage Restaurant license.
+Operator came to us at renewal of an existing program from a prior broker.
+A kitchen fire during peak federal fiscal-year-end drove a 60-day closure.
 A concurrent VHRA gender-identity discrimination claim was filed by laid-off staff during the phased reopening.
-A federal contractor patron protected-class incident surfaced in discovery, layered on top of the EPLI claim under VHRA-expanded scope and the customer-facing accessibility exposure stack.
+A federal contractor patron protected-class incident surfaced in discovery layered on top of the employee-claim coverage exposure.

 What We Did

-We re-read the operator profile on video — VHRA 2020-amendments protected-class scope, federal contractor patron customer-facing accessibility exposure, federal fiscal-year-end peak-cycle BI reality, Mixed Beverage 45-percent food-sales compliance during phased reopening.
-We rebuilt the EPLI program to put VHRA-expanded protected-class framework at the center rather than relying on federal Title VII coverage scope.
+We re-read the operator profile on video — VHRA 2020 Virginia Values Act protected-class scope, federal contractor customer-facing accessibility exposure, federal fiscal-year-end peak-cycle BI reality.
+We rebuilt the employee-claim coverage program against the VHRA-expanded framework.

 🎯 The Outcome